top of page

 A well-organized website helps search engines understand what each page is about and how pages relate to one another.
 It also helps visitors move naturally from discovery to decision.
 Structure is not just a navigation issue; it is a relevance issue.

 One of the most common SEO mistakes is trying to make several pages rank for the same term without clear differentiation.
 This creates confusion.
-Instead, assign a primary target topic to each important page and support it with closely related terms that belong naturally in the copy.
+Instead, we should assign a primary target topic to each important page and support it with closely related terms that belong naturally in the copy.

 That means avoiding both extremes: pages that are so broad they do not signal a clear purpose, and pages that are so narrowly split they compete with each other.
 A clean keyword map should connect one main intent to one main page, with supporting variations incorporated into headings, body content, and internal anchors.